mastodon/documentation/content/en/admin/optional/object-storage.md

 {{</ hint >}}

 {{< hint style="danger" >}}
-In any case, your S3 bucket must be configured so that -- ACL configuration notwithstanding -- all objects are publicly readable but neither writable nor listable, while Mastodon itself can write to it.
-The configuration should be similar for all S3 providers, but common ones have been highlighted below.
+Regardless of the ACL configuration, your S3 bucket must be set up to ensure that all objects are publicly readable but not writable or listable.
+At the same time, Mastodon itself should have write access to the bucket.
+This configuration is generally consistent across all S3 providers, and common ones are highlighted below.
 {{</ hint >}}

 ### MinIO